icopy-site/awesome-cn/docs/awesome/awesome-agi-cocosci.md

 * [Second-order and Higher-order Logic](https://plato.stanford.edu/entries/logic-higher-order/) - ***Plato Stanford***.

-* [When and How to Develop Domain-Specific Languages](https://people.cs.ksu.edu/~schmidt/505f14/Lectures/WhenDSL.pdf) - ***ACM Computing Surveys***, 2005. [[All Versions](https://scholar.google.com/scholar?cluster=8598236436890577027&hl=en&as_sdt=0,5)].
-A review on DSL development methodologies that identify patterns in the decision, analysis, design, and implementation phases of DSL development.

 * [The Discovery of the Equator or Concept Driven Learning](https://www.ijcai.org/Proceedings/83-1/Papers/109.pdf) - ***IJCAI'83***, 1983. [[All Versions](https://scholar.google.com/scholar?cluster=15712225225140903169&hl=en&as_sdt=0,5)].
 The original paper on second-order metarules.